ZYHowell/Yx/Tutorial.md

 Here we notice a deeper fact: the tree structure is not essential in optimization.
 Instead, we only need expressions with only one operator and at most two operands.
 More complex expressions can be turned to this one by splitting them into parts. (**This conclusion is correct only for Yx**, although for Mx and languages like C++ it is almost sure correct)

-The idea as another advantage: in assembly code, we only have operations with two operands.
+The idea as another advantage: in assemble code, we only have operations with two operands.

 By this idea, our IR is designed to have grammar: